 A team’s tactical organisation refers to how well positioned the team’s players are to carry out their tactical instructions regarding tactical shape and player movement.
 The better a team’s tactical organisation is at any point during a match or, in other words, the more tactically organised the team is at that point, the more effectively it can use its playing system.

-A team's tactical transition is the tactical reorganisation that it undergoes immediately after it wins possession or concedes possession.
+A team’s tactical transition is the tactical reorganisation that is necessary as a result of it winning possession or conceding possession.

 A team’s attacking transition is its tactical transition after winning possession, in which it tactically reorganises from its defensive system to its attacking system.
 A team’s defensive transition is its tactical transition after conceding possession, in which it tactically reorganises from its attacking system to its defensive system.

 The quicker a team’s tactical transition is, the earlier it can use its playing system effectively after a change in possession.
 If a team’s tactical transition is relatively quick, compared to that of the opposition team, then it can potentially take advantage of the time during which the opposition team is still tactically reorganising.
 However, if its tactical transition is relatively slow then the opposition team can potentially take advantage.

 To enable quicker tactical transition, the attacking instructions regarding attacking shape and attacking mentality that a team assigns to its players are typically similar to the defensive instructions regarding defensive shape and defensive mentality that it assigns (in particular, equivalent attacking and defensive methods are typically used to a similar extent), while there are also usually similarities between attacking instructions and defensive instructions regarding player movement.